Acknowledgement to Indigenous Australians

-The Board of Autism Spectrum Australia (Aspect) and Aspect staff recognise Aboriginal & Torres Strait Islander people as the First Nations Peoples of Australia.
-We acknowledge the cultural and spiritual links that the many Aboriginal nations have with the land, sea and environment.
-We acknowledge these many nations as the traditional custodians of the different regions we know as Australia.
+The Board of Autism Spectrum Australia (Aspect) and Aspect employees acknowledges Aboriginal and Torres Strait Islander peoples as the First Nations Peoples of Australia.
+We acknowledge the cultural and spiritual connections that First Peoples have with the land, waters and sea.

 Commitment to Indigenous Australians